PSMS Medan: Early years (1907–1950)

-The Killer era (1954–1967)
+The Killers era (1954–1967)

 PSMS glories eras occurred since 1954.
 At that time, PSMS were often invited by teams from overseas such as Grazer AK, Kowloon Motorbus (Hong Kong), Grasshopper, Star Soccerites (Singapore) and others.
 Thanks to the victories often tasted by PSMS against foreign teams, PSMS earned the nicknames the "Killers" or "Executioners" of the teams from abroad.

 The existence of PSMS in the early days of their appearance were no doubt.
 PSMS often won against every domestic and foreign clubs matches.
 At that time PSMS was dubbed the nickname The Killer because they always beat his opponent on the field.
 At that time PSMS also consisted of the phenomenal players like Ramlan Yatim, Ramli Yatim, Buyung Bahrum, Kliwon, Cornelius Siahaan, Yusuf Siregar, M.Rasijd, Arnold Van Der Vin and others.
 Their dribble expertise made PSMS and North Sumatra often won several tournaments and sports leagues.
 In 1953 and 1957 PSMS players who defended the North Sumatra Team at the Pekan Olahraga Nasional presented the gold medal.
 In Perserikatan 1954 and 1957 PSMS won the Runner Up title.At the 1956 Olympics in Melbourne 3 PSMS Medan players, namely Ramlan Yatim, Ramli Yatim and M.Rasijd appeared to defend the National Football Team that appeared at the Olympics.